 This command appears on the menu only if you have previously used the Remember this password for this session command when starting a Virtual Encrypted Disk.
 You may want to use this command if you no longer want USBCrypt to remember such passwords.

-One situation when you do want to use the Exit command is when you want to eject a removable drive from a computer that does not have a copy of USBCrypt software installed on it.
+This command appears only when you use the encrypted drive on a computer without USBCrypt software installed on it.
 In such a case, the system tray icon is loaded directly from the removable drive itself.
 If you decide to unplug the drive, Windows won't let you do that, because it would still be using the USBCrypt files off that drive to display the icon.
 To be able to eject the drive, you would need to use the Exit command first.
-Let us reiterate that this is only necessary if the computer does not have USBCrypt software installed on it.